On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: (Partially) Surjective Homomorphisms

-It follows immediately from Lemma~\ref{lem:vertex_surjective_homs_and_compactions_are_okay} that the computational problems $\ProbVertSurjHomsTo{H}[p]$ and $\ProbCompTo{H}[p]$ allow an application of Theorem~\ref{thm:dichotomy_part_surj_homs}.
+It follows immediately from Lemma~\ref{lem:vertex_surjective_homs_and_compactions_are_okay} that the computational problems $\probNumVertSurjHom{H}[p]$ and $\probNumComp{H}[p]$ allow an application of Theorem~\ref{thm:dichotomy_part_surj_homs}.
 For these, we obtain the criteria analogous to the criteria in the non-modular setting given by Focke et al.~\cite{Focke:19:The_Complexity_of_Counting_Surjective_Homomorphisms_and_Compactions}.
-For the sake of comparability we employ for this statement the notion of an \emph{irreflexive} graph, which denotes a graph without any loops. { {\ref{cor:surj_comp_dichotomy_mod_p}} \begin{corollary} Let $p$ be a prime and $H$ be a graph.
-The problem $\ProbVertSurjHomsTo{H}[p]$ is solvable in polynomial time if either $H$ admits an automorphism of order $p$, or every connected component of $H$ is a complete bipartite graph or a reflexive complete graph.
+For the sake of comparability, we employ for this statement the notion of an \emph{irreflexive} graph, which denotes a graph without any loops.

-The problem $\ProbCompTo{H}[p]$ is solvable in polynomial time if either $H$ admits an automorphism of order $p$, or every connected component of $H$ is an irreflexive star or a reflexive complete graph of size at most two.